Detecting quantum non-Gaussianity with a single quadrature

-We need to take into account the fact that any given experiment where the witness value is inferred from homodyne outcomes will rely on a finite number of measurement samples.
-This means that statistical effects need to be analyzed.
-One might also argue that a trivial ``cheating'' strategy is always possible: choose the witness to be centered outside the range of observed outcomes.
-As it turns out, both of these issues can be dealt with by studying the sample complexity of the experiment.
-The following result provides bounds on the probability that a witness violation computed from finitely many observations of a single quadrature stems from a Gaussian state of given maximum energy. \begin{theo}[Sample complexity for witnessing non-Gaussianity] Consider a witness $\hat{W}_{\theta,x,\eta}$ as in Eq.~\eqref{eq:witness_def} with threshold $w_{\theta,x,\eta}^E$ at energy $E$.
-Suppose that the state being measured is in $\mathcal{S}_0^E$ (i.e.\ it is Gaussian with energy bounded by $E$).
-The probability $p_\mathrm{fail}$ that the estimator derived from $M$ measurement outcomes will be smaller than a fixed $w_{\theta,x,\eta}^E-\epsilon$ with $\epsilon>0$ is bounded by \end{theo}
+Another problem is a trivial ``cheating'' strategy: center the witness outside the range of observed outcomes.
+Both issues are addressed by the following result: \begin{theo}[Sample complexity for witnessing non-Gaussianity] Consider a witness $\hat{W}_{\theta,x,\eta}$ with threshold $w_{\theta,x,\eta}^E$ and suppose the state being measured is in $\mathcal{S}_0^E$.
+The probability that the witness estimate derived from $M$ measurement outcomes, $p_\mathrm{fail}$, will be smaller than a fixed $w_{\theta,x,\eta}^E-\epsilon$, with $\epsilon>0$, is bounded by \end{theo}